inputfalken/Sharpy/README.md

 namespace Logger {
   internal static class Program {
     public static void Main() {
-      // Creates a Generator which will randomize the data to the to type returned in the methods used. var generator = Factory.RandomGenerator();
+      // Creates a Generator which will randomize the data
+      // to the to type returned in by the methods from the generator. var generator = Factory.RandomGenerator();
-      // First argument is the instructions on what will be generated, second argument is the Count of the IEnumerable.
+      // First argument is the instructions on what will be generated,
+      // second argument is the Count of the IEnumerable.
       IEnumerable<Person> people = generator.GenerateMany(randomizer => new Person {
           FirstName = randomizer.String(StringType.FirstName),
           LastName = randomizer.String(StringType.LastName)}, 20);